HCS Score

 Like other meme tokens, MemeCore's price movements are closely tied to social media trends, influencer attention, viral moments, and the broader meme coin market cycle rather than fundamental development milestones or measurable utility growth.

 MemeCore is not an interest-based lending or borrowing protocol.
-It doesn't generate guaranteed returns, offer fixed interest products, or create debt-based financial arrangements.
+It does not generate guaranteed returns, offer fixed interest products, or create debt-based financial arrangements.

-At the protocol level, MemeCore passes the Riba screening.
-This is the one clear positive in the compliance assessment — and it's why MemeCore doesn't receive an outright haram classification.
+At the protocol level, MemeCore passes the Ecosystem Riba Exposure screening.
+This is the one clear positive in the compliance assessment and it is why MemeCore does not receive an outright haram classification.

-But passing Riba is the minimum threshold.
+But passing this red line is the minimum threshold.
 A project that passes only the minimum threshold while failing comprehensively on everything else deserves careful scrutiny.

 This is where MemeCore's assessment becomes seriously concerning.

-Gharar scores 8 out of 15 — significantly lower than any other project in our analysis series.
+Gharar scores 8 out of 15, significantly lower than most projects in our analysis series.
 And the reason is straightforward.

-MemeCore's value is almost entirely dependent on social sentiment, internet trends, and community enthusiasm rather than any measurable, verifiable fundamentals.
+MemeCore's value is almost entirely dependent on social sentiment, internet trends, and community enthusiasm rather than any measurable and verifiable fundamentals.
 There is no established technology.
 No proven use case.
 No clear path to sustainable value creation.
-The project's future depends on whether enough people continue to believe in it and promote it — which is inherently unknowable.
+The project's future depends on whether enough people continue to believe in it and promote it, which is inherently unknowable.

 That level of fundamental uncertainty about what a project actually is and where its value comes from is precisely what Islamic finance means by excessive Gharar.
-When you cannot identify a clear, productive purpose that generates real economic value — and when the project's survival depends primarily on maintaining social momentum — uncertainty is not just high.
-It's built into the structure of the project itself.
+When you cannot identify a clear and productive purpose that generates real economic value, and when the project's survival depends primarily on maintaining social momentum, uncertainty is not just high.
+It is built into the structure of the project itself.

-Maysir scores 6 out of 15 — the lowest Maysir score in our entire analysis series, lower even than Dogecoin and Hyperliquid.
+Maysir scores 6 out of 15, among the lowest Maysir scores in our entire analysis series.

-The primary driver of MemeCore's market activity is speculative community trading — people buying the token hoping others will buy after them, pushing the price up, and creating an opportunity to sell at a profit.
-This dynamic — where value is created not by productive activity but by convincing others to participate — closely resembles gambling-like financial behavior.
+The primary driver of MemeCore's market activity is speculative community trading, where people buy the token hoping others will buy after them, pushing the price up, and creating an opportunity to sell at a profit.
+This dynamic, where value is created not by productive activity but by convincing others to participate, closely resembles gambling-like financial behavior.

 The structure is familiar.
 Early participants profit when later participants join.
 Late participants lose when momentum fades.
 No real economic value is created in the process.
 Money simply moves from those who buy late to those who bought early.